Best German City Names: 200+ Historic & Imaginary Ideas

 Rosenheim

-Alpine gateway where salt trading routes crossed, creating wealth that built the arcaded Max-Josefs-Platz market square
+Alpine gateway where salt trading routes crossed and funded the arcaded Max-Josefs-Platz market square

 Traunstein